General National Exhibition in Lviv: History

-During the exhibition, a number of conferences were held and an electric tram line was launched connecting the main Lviv Railway Station and the city centre with the fair grounds.
-Later, the line became an integral part of the city and remains a popular means of transport in Lviv until today.
+During the exhibition, a number of conferences were held and an electric tram line was launched connecting the main Lviv Railway Station and the city center with the fair grounds.
+Later, the line became an integral part of the city and the trams in Lviv remain a popular means of transport today.
 Another notable event was the inauguration of the first aerial tramway in partitioned Poland.
 The 170-meter long line was installed to help the visitors move around the fair grounds more easily.
 It was dismantled after the exhibition closed.
-One of the most popular attractions located at the exhibition site was the electric musical fountain illuminated with coloured lamps erected on the exhibition's main square and designed by Czech engineer František Křižík.
+One of the most popular attractions located at the exhibition site was the electric musical fountain illuminated with colored lamps erected on the exhibition's main square and designed by Czech engineer František Křižík.
 The General National Exhibition in Lviv was also notable for having been the birthplace of modern football in Poland and Ukraine.
 On 14 July 1894, the first recorded football match was held between members of the Polish Sokół clubs from Lviv and Kraków with Włodzimierz Chomicki scoring the first ever goal in the history of football in Poland.

 Among the few preserved buildings from the exhibition is the Palace of Arts (Polish: Pałac sztuki).
-Situated in the Stryj Park, it was designed by Polish architect Franciszek Skowron in the Baroque Revival architectural style.
+Situated in Stryj Park, it was designed by Polish architect Franciszek Skowron in the Baroque Revival architectural style.
 It features an allegorical sculpture representing Art created by Julian Markowski.
 Figures representing Sculpture and Painting were located on both sides of the entrance to the palace and were executed by Antoni Popiel.
 The pavilion housed three exhibitions: A Retrospective of Polish Art, The Antiques Exhibition, and The Exhibition of Contemporary Art.